better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 Commits can also contain a brief description of what changes were made, also known as a commit message.

-To "commit" is the action of storing a new snapshot of the [project][pr]'s state in the version controlled [project][pr] history.
-This new commit also represents the current state of the index and advances HEAD to point at the new commit.

 ## connect
 To create a network connection to another Radicle [peer][pe].
 Connected peers